bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

         Enter a number of partitions.
 It must be a positive integer.

 - *Force create*
-        This field indicates if a stream should be removed and re-created by force (if it exists).
+        This field indicates if a stream should be removed and re-created by force (if it physically exists).
 Set it "True" or "False".
 It is set as "False" by default.

 - *Tags*
         Enter a tag\tags for the stream here.